If you're using YouTube to promote your business, you need to understand important KPIs and track the right YouTube metrics.

 Now you can play between Overview, Reach, Engagement, Audience, and Revenue (if suitable) depending on the information you're looking for.

 If you want to create the perfect YouTube strategy for your brand, you have to turn your attention to a couple of YouTube metrics and see if you should keep going with the same strategy or optimize accordingly.

-This is a crucial metric on YouTube, and represents the total amount of minutes viewers have spent watching your videos.
+This is a crucial YouTube metric, and represents the total amount of minutes viewers have spent watching your videos.